SathwikBatchu/Learning-Management-System/README.md

 Finally,Type "localhost:3000".<br>
 And press the parental and enter the register number of the student which is you created in the student details initially before log in as a student.<br>
 You will get the marks of the student for a particular student register number. <br>
+# Declaration :
+We confirm that the project showcased here was either developed entirely during the hackathon or underwent significant updates within the hackathon timeframe.
+We understand that if any plagiarism from online sources is detected, our project will be disqualified, and our participation in the hackathon will be revoked.